Q: How do I apply for financial aid?

 A: Students may request an advance on their refund one week prior to the start of the semester.
-Refund advance forms are available in the Office of Student Services or contact the Director of Financial aid for the School of Nursing at email@example.com.
+Contact the Director of Financial aid for the School of Nursing at firstname.lastname@example.org.

 Q: Do I need to complete a FAFSA every year?